Bart McGhee: Professional

 In 1922, McGhee signed with the New York Field Club of the American Soccer League.
 He spent two seasons with New York before moving to Fleisher Yarn in 1924.
-Fleisher had existed for years as an amateur powerhouse, but in 1924 the team went professional.
+Fleisher had existed for years as an amateur powerhouse, and in 1924 the team went professional.
 It was unable to maintain itself as a professional team and folded at the end of the season.
 When Fleisher failed, McGhee moved to Indiana Flooring which played in New York City.
 McGhee spent two seasons with Indiana.
 In 1927, Charles Stoneham, owner of the New York Giants baseball team, bought Indiana Flooring.
 He renamed the team the New York Nationals.
-To make matters even more confusing, Stoneham renamed the team again, in 1932.
 That year the original New York Giants ASL club folded.
 Stoneham acquired the rights to the name and used it for his club.
 McGhee played with this team, under all its names, through 1932, except for a loan period to Philadelphia Field Club during the 1928–1929 season.

 In 1928, the New York Nationals won the National Challenge Cup.
 In 1929, the club then won the Lewis Cup, the ASL cup competition.
 Under the new name, New York Giants, the club also won the 1930–1931 ASL championship.

 After 1929 ASL statistics become patchy as the Great Depression and the ASL/FIFA Soccer Wars took a toll on the league.
-Despite this, McGhee played at least 350 games and scored 137 goals from 1921–1931.
+Despite this, McGhee played at least 350 games and scored 137 goals from 1921 to 1931.
 According to the National Soccer Hall of Fame, "There are also reports in some publications that he later played in England for Hull City.
 However, he [sic] son Ed, who lives in Riverton, New Jersey, told me that, apart from his trip to South America, Bart never left the U.S."